victorknox/Friend-Book/README.md

 ## How to Compile

-To compile the code run the command "gcc *.c" int your terminal.
+To compile the code run the command "gcc *.c" in your terminal.

-U can run the executable file to run the program
+You can run the executable file to run the program

 ## Commands